 Adding a Trustee to a Directory or File

 You can add a trustee to a directory or file using NetWare Administrator or RIGHTS.
 The NetWare Administrator procedure is documented in this section.
-(See NetWare Administrator or RIGHTS in Utilities Reference for a general description of these utilities.)
+(See NetWare Administrator or RIGHTS for a general description of these utilities.)